-The Tax Act requires that individuals (including certain trusts) compute an alternative minimum tax determined by reference to the amount by which the individual's "adjusted taxable income" for the year exceeds his or her basic exemption which, in the case of an individual (other than certain trusts), is \$40,000.
-In computing his or her adjusted taxable income, a taxpayer must include, among other things, all taxable dividends (without application of the gross-up), and 80% of net capital gains.
+The Tax Act requires that individuals (including certain trusts) compute an alternative minimum tax determined by reference to the amount by which the individual's "adjusted taxable income" for the year exceeds his or her basic exemption which, in the case of an individual (other than certain trusts), is \$40,000. (or, for taxation years commencing after 2023 in the event the Tax Proposals in respect of minimum tax are enacted, the start of the fourth federal tax bracket, estimated by the federal government to be approximately \$173,000 in respect of 2024).
+In computing his or her adjusted taxable income, a taxpayer must include, among other things, all taxable dividends (without application of the gross-up), and 80% (100% for taxation years commencing after 2023 in the event the Tax Proposals in respect of minimum tax are enacted) of net capital gains.
 Various deductions and credits will be denied including amounts in respect of CEE and any losses of the Partnership.
-A federal tax rate is applied at a rate of 15% to the amounts subject to the minimum tax, from which the individual's "basic minimum tax credit for the year" is deducted.
+In addition, for taxation years commencing after 2023 in the event the Tax Proposals in respect of minimum tax are enacted, 50% of various deductions will not be deductible in calculating a taxpayer's "adjusted taxable income".
+These deductions include interest and carrying charges incurred to earn property income, limited partnership losses of other taxation years, and non-capital losses of other taxation years.
+A federal tax rate is applied at a rate of 15% (20.5% for taxation years commencing after 2023 in the event the Tax Proposals in respect of minimum tax are enacted) to the amounts subject to the minimum tax, from which the individual's "basic minimum tax credit for the year" is deducted.
 Included in the basic minimum tax credit are certain specified personal and other credits available to an individual under the Tax Act as deductions from tax payable for the year.
 Generally, if the minimum tax so calculated exceeds the tax otherwise payable under the Tax Act, the minimum tax will be payable.
-Subscribers are urged to consult their tax advisors to determine the impact of the alternative minimum tax.
-A Tax Proposal may change or replace the existing rules in the Tax Act for alternative minimum tax.
+Subscribers are urged to consult their tax advisors to determine the impact of the current alternative minimum tax rules in the Tax Act and the Tax Proposals related to alternative minimum tax.